kehnon-script/coding-challenge/README.md

 # Directions
 - Clone or fork this repository.
 - Create a branch for your submission
+- Install npm packages with this command: npm install
+- To serve up the site locally run this command: npm start
 - Commit as often as you like.
 - When you are finished, open a pull request and email either Pat or Kehnon.